MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ![Screenshot of the rename and disable options for a selector.](./media/ui-elements/rename-disable-selector.png)

+After editing the selectors, press **Save** to apply the implemented changes.
+Saving applies the changes of all the selectors in a single step.

 You can find more information regarding selectors and how to build them manually in [Build a custom selector](build-custom-selectors.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]